xavierpok/tp/docs/DeveloperGuide.md

 ### Note Feature (implemented by Kwok Yong)
 The user can add a note to a specific contact based on an index.

-Through `NoteCommandParser`, the index of the person in the list and the field prefix `o/` is read.
+Through `NoteCommandParser`, the index of the contact in the list and the field prefix `o/` is read.
 Keywords after the prefix are parsed and read into a `NoteDescripter` object, where it is used construct a `NoteCommand` object.

 Through `NoteCommand#execute()`, the `NoteDescriptor` is then used to create a `Person` object with the new note.